-Over the last decade their art has taken them all over the world including Hawaii, New Zealand and Russia.
-They have given well over a thousand live performances and created countless art objects including zines, puppets, videos, and eleven full length albums.
+Over the last 15 years, their experimental and expansive art has taken them to Hawaii, New Zealand, and Russia, spanning over a thousand live performances.
+They’ve created countless art objects in conjunction with music, including zines, puppets, videos, and twelve full-length albums.
+In the process, they’ve swept up countless allocates from the international music press.

 - Jake Orrall - Vocals, Guitar